Author Guidelines

 With abbreviations, the crucial goal is to ensure that the reader – particularly one who may not be fully familiar with the topic or context being addressed – is able to follow along.
 Spell out almost all acronyms on first use, indicating the acronym in parentheses immediately thereafter.
 Use the acronym for all subsequent references.
 You do not need to spell out abbreviations for US, UK, EU, UN and DC, as in Washington, DC.

-NOTE: Please supply all figures separately, if possible in colour and at a resolution of at least 150dpi (300dpi preferred), and each file should not be more than 20MB.
+NOTE: All figures must be uploaded separately as supplementary files during the submission process, if possible in colour and at a resolution of at least 300dpi.
+Each file should not be more than 20MB.
 Standard formats accepted are: JPG, TIFF, GIF, PNG, EPS.
+For line drawings, please provide the original vector file (e.g. .ai, or .eps).

 Tables